|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Or, just head over to Amazon and you can buy it today:

-There are a couple reasons why you might consider the Saalt Menstrual Cup over some of the other cups on this list.
+There are a few reasons why you might consider the Saalt Menstrual Cup over some of the other cups on this list.
 The first is that for every purchase, you’re helping a woman in need around the world.

 Initial reviews of the Saalt Menstrual Cup over on Amazon are excellent and it looks like this is a new menstrual cup that’s here to stay.